FreeAoi/eva/README.md

 # Features
 Teachers can assign homework and evaluate them; students can submit this homework for review and check their grades.

-> Very soon: A chat system with the teacher

 # Screenshot
 ![Main page](https://media.discordapp.net/attachments/982436046056857620/1053187774393634856/image.png?width=936&height=454)